liguowang/cpgtools/docs/source/demo/dmc_ttest.rst

                         row.
 Sample IDs should match to the "Data file".
 Note: automatically switch to use ANOVA if more than 2 groups were defined in this file.
-  -p, --paired          If '-p/--paired' flag was specified, use paired t-test
+  -p, --paired          If True, performs a paired t-test (the paired sampels
-                        which requires the equal number of samples in both groups.
-Paired sampels are matched by the order.
-This option will be ignored for multiple group analysis.
-  -w, --welch           If '-w/--welch' flag was specified, using Welch's
-                        t-test which does not assume the two samples have equal variance.
-If omitted, use standard two-sample t-test (i.e. assuming the two samples have equal variance).
-This option will be ignored for paired t-test and multiple group analysis.
-  -o OUT_FILE, --output=OUT_FILE
+                        are matched by the order).
+If False, performs a standard independent 2 sample t-test. default=False -w, --welch           If True, performs Welch's t-test which does not assume the two samples have equal variance.
+If False, performs a standard two-sample t-test (i.e. assuming the two samples have equal variance). default=False -o OUT_FILE, --output=OUT_FILE
-                        Prefix of the output file.
+                        The prefix of the output file.

 Input files (examples)
 ------------------------